Best Masters Programs in Biomedical Science & Engineering with Scholarships in Europe

 MSc in Molecular Biomedicine – University of Copenhagen

 The curriculum is focused on experimental work with the molecular biology of human disease and is a joint effort between the two faculties of science and health, both on the same campus in Copenhagen.
 It’s a research-oriented program and provides a great platform for a career in the academia and industry.
 The University of Copenhagen is one of the top institutes in the world for biomedical & pharmaceutical studies and research.
-The University offers scholarships in the form of tuition fee waivers to meritorious students from all nationalities.
+The University offers scholarships in the form of tuition fee waivers to meritorious students of all nationalities.
 Learn more about the MSc in Molecular Biomedicine program at Copenhagen.

 Master’s in Life Science Technologies – Aalto University